 The Running Gag of Sasha stealing food, with the revelation that she once survived a major food shortage.
 The refugees from Wall Maria swarmed the area, and ended up leaving very little prey for the hunting-dependent village.
-Everyone in her village suffered, as a direct result and as happens sometimes in real life, she became obsessed with food.
+Everyone in her village suffered and as a direct result, she became obsessed with food.

 Also, the Keflings games on Xbox and other consoles.note Basically taking the idea of Eren-Titan plugging the hole in the wall Up to Eleven by having a clothed Titan help the 'humans' (Keflings) build their town by carrying and placing buildings!

 The meme of Eren being scrawny and Levi and Mikasa being obscenely muscled because of Word of God confirming that they both weigh more than him.
 Come chapter 53, we find out that Eren is actually very muscular, and just has a lean build that makes it easy to hide.

 Jean and Armin has become a pretty popular ship, likely due to both being the most grounded members of the cast.

 Hype Backlash: This is starting to happen with the anime, with some watchers denouncing the show for its slow pacing (arguably an attempt at averting Overtook the Manga) and the direction it has taken.
 In general, they complain about the shounen tropes the show includes and claim they ruin it and its Darker and Edgier atmosphere, having expected something more unique.

 This has also happened with the manga.
 Some readers feel disappointed with the direction the story has taken, along with some revelations the manga has provided.